PavanRangani/docs/docs/prd/investments-views/capital-calls-and-distributions.md

     - Overdue
         - Applicable only for the `Open` & `All` tabs.
         - It won't be shown when no overdue amount available.
 It is applicable only when the `Overdue` amount or shares are available in the Open tab.
-        - It shows the `Capital Call` amount or `Cash Distribution` amount or `Value` of all activity whose due date is passed.
+        - It shows the `Capital Call` or `Cash Distribution` or `Value` or `Net` amount of all approved or draft activity whose due date is passed.
     - This Week
         - Applicable only for the `Open` & `All` tabs.
-        - It shows the `Capital Call` amount or `Cash Distribution` amount or `Stock Distribution` of all approved or draft activity whose due date falls This Week and whose due date is greater than or equal to the current day.
+        - It shows the `Capital Call` or `Cash Distribution` or `Value` or `Net` amount of all approved or draft activity whose due date falls This Week and whose due date is greater than or equal to the current day.
     - Next Week
         - Applicable only for the `Open` & `All` tabs.
-        - It shows the `Capital Call` amount or `Cash Distribution` amount or `Stock Distribution` of all approved or draft activity whose due date falls Next Week.
+        - It shows the `Capital Call` or `Cash Distribution` or `Value` or `Net` amount of all approved or draft activity whose due date falls Next Week.
     - Future
         - Applicable only for the `Open` & `All` tabs.
-        - It shows the `Capital Call` amount or `Cash Distribution` amount or `Stock Distribution` of all approved or draft activity whose due date is more than Next Week.
+        - It shows the `Capital Call` or `Cash Distribution` or `Value` or `Net` amount of all approved or draft activity whose due date is more than Next Week.
     - Amount
         - Applicable only for the `Completed` & `All` tabs.
-        - It shows the total amount of the `Capital Call` or `Cash Distribution` and total shares of `Stock Distribution`.
+        - It shows the `Capital Call` or `Cash Distribution` or `Value` or `Net` amount of all Completed activity.
-- Shows `Call Amount` for Capital Call or `Cash Distribution` for Cash Distribution or `Value` for the Stock Distribution.
+- Shows `Call Amount` for Capital Call or `Cash Distribution` for Cash Distribution or `Value` for the Stock Distribution or `Net` for the `Net` & `Net with Separate Fund` type.
 - Sorting order of each tabs:
     - First sorting on Descending order of Issue date (most recent date on top), Second sorting on alphabetical order of Family, Third sorting on alphabetical order of Investor, Fourth sorting on alphabetical order of Fund.
 - On hover, shows hover effect.